The MiSFITs will return to Touring March 2023

 Q. How much does it cost and how is payment handled?

-(If you book prior to December 15, 2019, you will receive a $1/student discount for the performance, making the minimum payment $1200 - all other terms apply.)
+(If you book prior to December 15, 2022, you will receive a $1/student discount for the performance)

 A 10 % deposit is due within two weeks of booking the performance in order for MSF to hold the date.